jfitisoff/site-object/README.md

-Element definitions take two arguments: an element method name and a block defining how the element is accessed.The block argument 'b' is a browser/driver object that gets passed down to the element from the page it'sgetting accessed from.
+Element definitions take two arguments: an element method name and a block defining how the element is accessed.The block argument 'b' is a browser/driver object that gets passed down to the element from the page it's getting accessed from.
 In the example, Watir is getting used but you could used Selenium here too.
 There's no abstraction layer between the page object library and Selenium/Watir -- you work directly with the underlying browser library and have access to everything that Watir or Selenium can do.